DevRezaur/data-stucture-algorithm/Remove Duplicate From Array/README.md

-How do you find the duplicate numbers on a given integer array in Java?
+How do you remove the duplicate numbers on a given integer array in Java?